-Office Hours: Office hours will be held MW 12:30-2:00 PM, or by appointment.
+Office Hours: Office hours will be held M/W 9-10:30 online only, or by appointment, online only.

 Form of Contact:

 Email: msalgado@uttyler.edu

 - Please send an email from your patriots' email only as I will not respond to emails from any other accounts.
 Email is the best way to contact me. - During weekdays students can expect an email back within 24 hours, on weekends students can expect at least 48 hours before a response back.
 (Weekends begin Friday at 5PM!) - Please make sure you are paying attention to announcements on Canvas, since this is a fully online class my main form of communication with you all will be through announcements on Canvas.